Frequently Asked Questions of Planning & Zoning

 Q: Where is your office located and what are your hours?

 A: We are located in Room 111 of the County Office Building, 501 Court Lane in Cambridge.
-Our office is open 8:00 am to 4:30 pm.
-No permit applications are taken after 4:00 pm.
+Our office is open to the public 8:00 am to 3:00 pm.
+Available by phone or email 8:00 am until 4:30 pm.

 Q: Does your office issue permits for all of the Towns in Dorchester County?

 A: No. Some towns issue their own permits, and others have delegated that to us.
 For more information on this, click here.

 Q: How can I get County GIS data?